nydopustimname/rsschool-cv/cv.md

 As for work experience, I didn’t have any large-scale projects to talk about.
 I’m learning by myself or on online courses, so I have only homework or tasks from my friends.
 I pass tests and got into Itransition courses last year, but my studying wasn’t enough successful.

 I have been studying at the Belarusian State University of Informatic and Radioelectronic for 3 years.
 I watched online c# courses on Coursera and lectures on ITVDN and Youtube channels like SimpleCode, Byte++, Code Blog, Joe Rock.

+I was learning English since primary school, was continuing my education on gymnasium with English bias, so after graduating my language level was high enough.
+But during studying at the university it fell down.
+Now I can read and understand, but my grammar and accent are not really good.
+I failed this test and my result was A2, but usually it’s between B1 and B2.